Information about scams operating within our area

-We have received a number of reports of people experiencing predatory selling techniques for home loft insulation in our area.
+We have received a number of reports of people experiencing predatory selling techniques for home loft insulation.
 Pressure selling techniques can include giving the impression that a contract must be signed right away, and quoting extremely high prices, which are then dropped when the customer says they are too expensive (to give the impression of a large discount).

 Never be afraid to say you don’t want to sign up, you want to discuss it with a family member, or you need time to think about it.
 A reputable company would be accepting of this and would not try to pressure you into a sale.
-West Sussex Trading Standards advise that you should always get three quotes for any work that is needed and never rely on unsolicited contact over the phone or knocking on your door.
+West Sussex Trading Standards advise that you should always get three quotes for any work that is needed.
+Never rely on phone calls you did not ask for, or people knocking on your door.

 If you do agree to go ahead, then there is a 14 day ‘cooling off’ period where you can cancel without any penalty.
 If any work is to start within 14 days, then you must specifically agree to this.